Coalgebraic $K$-theory: Application to Swan theory of representations

 It is not hard to see that if $\Gamma$ is finite, then $R_k(\Gamma)\cong k\Gamma^*$ as bialgebras.

 \begin{remark} If $\Gamma$ is only a semigroup, then $k\Gamma$ is a non-unital $k$-algebra, and $R_k(\Gamma)$ is a non-counital $k$-coalgebra.
-Given a $k$-algebra $A$, we can view it as a semigroup with its multiplication, and we obtain:
+Given a $k$-algebra $A$, we can view it as a semigroup with its multiplication, yielding: